5 Ways to Protect Your Dachshund’s Paws This Winter

 Also, check out your local doggie daycare to see if you can do a drop off a couple times per week to help your doxie stay socialized.

-This will give your Dachshund lots of exercise and plenty of social time during those long winter months.
+This will give them lots of exercise and plenty of social time during those long winter months.

-I admit, these special canine places are harder to find, but if you have one nearby – check it out!
-A dog agility park provides ramps, tunnels, and other obstacles to help burn off all of that pent up energy.
+Look for a local dog agility park that provides ramps, tunnels, and other obstacles to help burn off all of that pent up energy.

 Here is an example called BarkPark! on YouTube.